 - Public Art

 About 25 pieces of public art dot the downtown and surrounding areas – “about” because it’s an ever-increasing number!
 From murals to fountains to sculptures and statues, a tour of Clarksville’s public art is both educational and entertaining.
 Maybe most impressive is the 120’ x 40’ “Clarksville Starry Night” mural at 420 Madison St. by artist Olasubomi Aka-Bashorum.
 Or, if you’re a sports fan, make sure to see Wilma Rudolph and Pat Head Summitt in Liberty Park.
-For a handy guided walking tour, use the Visit Clarksville app or Build Your Trip widget, select the Public Art Tour, pick what you want to see, and we’ll map it and give you walking or driving directions.
+For a handy guided walking tour, use the Visit Clarksville app, select the Public Art Tour, pick what you want to see, and we’ll map it and give you walking or driving directions.
 Photo by @foreverjustdancing.

 - Fort Defiance Civil War Park

 Hear the stories, learn the history, see the equipment, wander the grounds and experience the views at the Fort Defiance Civil War Park & Interpretive Center.
 This free facility offers a remarkable Visitor Center.
 Throughout the year, you can learn lots about like during the Civil War -- what the medical profession looked like, how soldiers mended their clothes, what types of food they ate and songs they sang, what a typical Christmas involved, what artillery was used and what a cannon sounds like.
 Photo by Steve Litteral.

 - Dunbar Cave and Port Royal State Parks